Vicente-jpro/java-problems-solved/README.md

 ./mvnw clean package
 ```

-### Run a .jar Spring Boot application in terminal using maven.
+### Run a .jar file Spring Boot application in terminal using maven.
-After created a .jar file in Spring Boot application in terminal using maven
+After created a .jar file in Spring Boot application in terminal using maven. <br/>
 Go into the `your-project-folder/target/` then run the command:
 ```bash
 java -jar project-name.jar